hbowie/softdevbigideas/ideas/Leadership.md

 Body:

-These are ideas that are primarily relevant to the leadership and governance of software development projects.
+Ideas primarily relevant to the leadership and governance of software development projects.